How to highlight the protagonist in a multi-person composition

 [Appendix: Simple composition shapes]

-Generally speaking, there are two purposes of composition: one is to highlight the subject; the other is to make the picture look good.
+Generally speaking, there are two purposes of composition: first, to highlight the subject; second, to make the picture look good. **

 The former is the subject of this article, but the latter is equally important.

-In order to allow beginners to quickly master some basic compositions, I will introduce in this section three composition methods that are easy to understand and can be widely applied to character illustrations for reference.
+In order to help beginners quickly master some basic compositions, I will introduce three easy-to-understand composition methods that can be widely applied to character illustrations for reference.

 ✧ Triangle ▲